open/close all folders

 - The Jedi Temple, serving to train potential Jedi Knights.
 "Younglings" and "Padawan" not only learned to master the force, but also included flight lessons.

 - The Imperial Academy; it trains TIE Fighter pilots.
 Luke wished to go there (the fact that Luke, who claims to hate the Empire, is planning to go there shows just how desperate he is to leave the desert world he grew up on), and Biggs actually trained there (then defected).
-The Expanded Universe reveals that Han Solo also trained there.
+Solo: A Star Wars Story reveals that Han Solo also trained there before getting kicked out and sent to the infantry.
+A Deleted Scene shows Han crashing a TIE fighter, the very reason he was kicked out.

 - In the Expanded Universe, once the New Republic was set up, they had their version of the Academy.